Ahrar al-Sharqiya: History

 In November 2018, Turkish forces and allied FSA groups carried out an operation against the Sharqiya Martyrs, a unit belonging to Ahrar al-Sharqiya consisting of 200 fighters, accusing them of not following Turkish orders and committing abuses.

-On 9 January 2019, the Gathering of the Eastern Martyrs which is affiliated with Ahrar al-Sharqiya claimed responsibility for an IED attack on an SDF humvee in the Deir ez-Zor Governorate.
+On 9 January 2019, the Gathering of the Eastern Martyrs, which is affiliated with Ahrar al-Sharqiya, claimed responsibility for an IED attack on an SDF humvee in the Deir ez-Zor Governorate.

-On 12 January 2019, Unknown gunmen killed for 4 members of the Gathering of the Eastern Martyrs at a checkpoint in a village near al-Rai.
+On 12 January 2019, unknown gunmen killed for 4 members of the Gathering of the Eastern Martyrs at a checkpoint in a village near al-Rai.

 On 25 January 2019, a fight broke out between an arms dealer and Ahrar al-Sharqiya; in the fight the arms dealer was killed while two of his family members were wounded and two Ahrar al-Sharqiya members were also wounded.

 On 5 February 2019, Ahrar al-Sharqiya reportedly clashed with the Nour al-Din al-Zenki Movement in Afrin; the reason for the fight is unknown and heavy weapons were reportedly used.

 In June 2019, the group sent reinforcements from Afrin to Idlib and Hama to help other rebel groups in the area repel a Syrian government-led offensive against rebel-held areas that began in April.

 On 12 October 2019, fighters from Ahrar al-Sharqiya taking part in a Turkish-led military offensive in eastern Syria against the Syrian Democratic Forces and Kurdish self-rule regions in northeastern Syria, executed Kurdish politician, Hevrin Khalaf on the M4 highway in northern Syria after capturing it from SDF.
-According to a unidentified activist in Afrin, Ahrar al-Sharqiya was among the Turkish-backed insurgent groups which volunteered to send fighters to Libya as part of a Turkish-led operation to aid the Tripoli-based Government of National Accord in December 2019.
+According to an unidentified activist in Afrin, Ahrar al-Sharqiya was among the Turkish-backed insurgent groups which volunteered to send fighters to Libya as part of a Turkish-led operation to aid the Tripoli-based Government of National Accord in December 2019.

 In 2021 a report by the SOHR stated that Ahrar al-Sharqiya members killed a civilian due to refusing to pay off the debt of a construction worker, in response Anrar al-Shaqiya responded by summarily executing the construction worker by shooting him in the head, and dumping his body in Tel Diyab village.

+On January 29, 2025, as part of the Syrian National Army, the group announced its dissolution and incorporation into the Ministry of Defense at the Syrian Revolution Victory Conference.